 Lenovo’s Product Privacy Statement doesn’t mention Lenovo WiFi Security, Coronet Cyber Security, or the collection of location data.
 I contacted Lenovo’s dedicated privacy contact and got the following statement:

-I really don’t know what to make out of Lenovo WiFi Security.
+I don’t know what to make out of Lenovo WiFi Security.
 I can see the value proposition, but the service doesn’t seem to deliver on it.
 It doesn’t provide enough information to genuinely help people make good decisions about WiFi network security.
 It also doesn’t block you from connecting to malicious or suspicious networks.
 I expected it to abort the connection and prompt me for a confirmation before establishing the connection.
 All you get is one easily missed notification.

 I’m also surprised by the lack of transparency in how the service works and its implications on your privacy.
 Do you want to send your device location data to an Israeli company?